The sooner you begin treatment, the sooner you'll be able to return to your usual activities.

 - Stretch and strengthen the affected area.
-Your doctor may suggest specific stretching and strengthening exercises.
+Your doctor may suggest stretching and strengthening exercises.
 Physical or occupational therapy can be helpful, too.
 A type of strengthening (eccentric) that lengthens the tendon of the wrist extensor muscles has been shown to be particularly effective in treating chronic tendon irritation.

-- Reduce the load on your elbow.
-Wrap your elbow with an elastic bandage or use a forearm strap.
-And remember to maintain a rigid wrist position during all lifting activities.
+- Reduce the load on your elbow tendons.
+Wrap your elbow with an elastic bandage or use a splint.

 - Gradually return to your usual activities.
-When you're no longer in pain, practice the arm motions of your sport or activity.
+When your pain is gone, practice the arm motions of your sport or activity.
 Review your golf or tennis swing with an instructor and make adjustments if needed.

 Most people will get better with rest, ice and pain relievers.
-Depending on the severity of your condition, the pain may linger for several months — even if you take it easy and precisely follow instructions on exercising your arm.
+Depending on the severity of your condition, the pain may linger for months to years — even if you take it easy and follow instructions on exercising your arm.
 Sometimes the pain returns or becomes chronic.